zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 This step involves learning the ramifications of each feature change and deprecation, and developing plans to adjust for them.
 The [DXP 7.2 deprecation handling instructions](./98-handling-deprecations-in-liferay-dxp-7-2.md) explains removed features, features that are deprecated (but still present), and features moved into maintenance mode.

-If you do not already have your own Elasticsearch installation running, you must set one up for Liferay DXP.
-By default, Liferay DXP ships with an embedded configuration for Elasticsearch.
-The embedded configuration works great for demo purposes, but is not supported in production.
-See [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) for more information.

 ## Upgrading Custom Code and Plugins

 Custom code upgrade involves adapting themes and apps you've developed to DXP 7.2.
 This can be as simple as updating dependencies for the new version, or it may involve major code changes.
 [Upgrading Code to Liferay DXP 7.2](https://help.liferay.com/hc/en-us/articles/360029316391-Introduction-to-Upgrading-Code-to-Liferay-DXP-7-2) (a separate guide) demonstrates the process.
 The code upgrade can be done in parallel with the data upgrade.